 We can hear our intuition as thought but you will notice it has a different tone to regular mind chatter.
 When I hear my intuition it’s a very assuring, quiet but strong voice that is easily distinguishable from my regular thoughts.

-Practicing meditation will allow you to bring awareness to your thoughts and see this distinction clearly.
+Practising meditation will allow you to bring awareness to your thoughts and see this distinction clearly.
 Sit with your thoughts for ten minutes a day and just observe how they flow, you will start to notice what are unconscious thoughts and what is inner guidance.

 How To Follow Your Intuition